abbylewis/vera_meteor_strike/README.md

 ## TO DO:

-1. Working on met forecasts (load_met.R is not set up)
-2.  asl.temp.lm model
-3.  asl.temp.lm.all.sites model
+1.  asl.temp.lm.all.sites model
-4.  asl.met.lm model (linear model with multiple met vars)
+2.  asl.met.lm model (linear model with multiple met vars)
-5. Figure out if we want to add auto_adam, nnetar
+3. Figure out if we want to add auto_adam, nnetar

 ## To add new models